Contemporary Artist · Harlem, New York · NYC

 About the Artist's Process

 Corey Wesley's methodology synthesizes visual composition, color theory, and a distinct artistic vision.
-Each work is a fully original composition created through his proprietary technique, which combines multiple disciplines refined through his practice.
+Each one of one contemporary wall art piece is a fully original composition created through his proprietary technique, which combines multiple disciplines refined through his practice as a Harlem NYC contemporary artist.

-The outcome is what matters: a one-of-one work that exists nowhere else in the world.
+The outcome is what matters: a one of one work that exists nowhere else in the world.
+Collector contemporary art on archival museum-quality aluminum and framed.
 Like any contemporary artist, the tools and techniques are part of the craft.
-The vision is what you're acquiring.
+The vision is what you are acquiring.

 "How do you change the world?
 One person at a time.
 One face at a time.
 One moment of recognition at a time."